www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Disallow `import java.util.concurrent.Semaphore;` in core code.
+    * [x] Review the use of Keyword_JavaLegacy in Java grammar. consider removing it, as Java files containing this string should already be not checked by SourceCodeCheckMojo. -> One obsolete use was removed.
+    * [x] Develop custom Semaphore interface via `net.splitcells.dem.resource.Semaphore`.
+        * [x] Implement.
+        * [x] Check if own Semaphore interface really fits the current usage.
+        * [x] Test.
+        * [x] Add Javadoc.
+    * [x] Remove direct usage of Java's Semaphore in core code.
+    * [x] Only allow custom Semaphore interface in core code.
+* [o] Add helper method to combine Cell and config methods inside a Cell's accept method. -> This will be done, when such a use case is implemented.
+* [x] Link for deletable does not work: https://splitcells.net/net/splitcells/network/guidelines/index.html
 * [x] Fix `repos.pull.from Codeberg`.
 * [x] Create project build, that copies the project somewhere and builds it.
   This allows the developer to submit a build and then to immediately continue the code editing with a smaller pause,